marcpinet/neuralnetlib/README.md

 ## 📝 Description

-This is a handmade neural network library, made in python, **using numpy as the only dependency**.
+This is a handmade convolutional neural network library, made in python, **using numpy as the only dependency**.

 I made it to challenge myself and to learn more about neural networks, how they work in depth.